 Environmental and economic benefits

 The blast furnace gas used in the IJmond Plant contains high levels of CO2 – higher than natural gas, for example.
-However, since the gas is re-used in this power plant instead of just being incinerated in the steel works, the overall environmental impact from the use of fossil fuels is reduced.
-Authorities welcome this kind of industry cooperation that generates environmental benefits for society.
-It has therefore been agreed with the Office of Energy Regulation of the Netherlands Competition Authority that Vattenfall is to adjust the CO2 emissions in the production fuel mix to avoid double counting.
+However, since the gas is re-used in this power plant instead of just being incinerated in the steel works, it has therefore been agreed with the Office of Energy Regulation of the Netherlands Competition Authority that Vattenfall is to adjust the CO2 emissions in the production fuel mix to avoid double counting.
 The CO2 emissions are therefore counted as the use of natural gas in the CSR report, for instance.